uswds/uswds/CONTRIBUTING.md

 To run all of the unit tests, run `npm run test:unit`.

-**For non-OSX users**:
-Before running the tests, if you are developing on a machine running an operating system other than OSX, you'll need to export a `CHROME_PATH` environment variable that points to Chrome's binary location.
-This ensures `chrome-launcher` can find a version of Chrome for our aXe visual acceptance tests.
-A table of the locations of the binary for each OS can [be found here](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#requirements).

 ### Building

 To build the `uswds` package in preparation for releases, run: